AlexsLemonade/scpca-nf/external-instructions.md

 nextflow run AlexsLemonade/scpca-nf/merge.nf \
   -config <path to config file>  \
   -profile <name of profile> \
-  --project <project id whose libraries should be merged>
+  --project <project ID whose libraries should be merged>
 ```

 To be sure that you are using a consistent version, you can specify use of a release tagged version of the workflow, set below with the `-r` flag.